andygrillo/litespeed-wordpress-vm/README.md

 Using Siteground, WP Engine or Kinsta are all great options for the average user.

-However with the solution I am going to describe, you can improve your Pagespeed, in my tests, by 10 points (do a Kinsta comparison in next video)
+However with the solution here you can improve your Pagespeed, in my tests, by 10 points (do a Kinsta comparison in next video)

 ### and Monthly Cost ?